eemclaughlin/teamEnterpriseCopy/designDocuments/presentationNotes.md

 ### Presentation Notes

-- Introduction (Eduardo)
+- Introduction and Documentation (Eduardo)
 - Swagger Discussion (Eduardo)
+- Talk about Library Rest (John)
+- SoapUI REST Calls (John)
-- Talk about the  user/reader services
+- Talk about the  user/reader services (Eric)
-- Talk about the book services
+- Talk about the book services (Eric)
-- SoapUI REST Calls
 - Google Books API (Frank)
-- End of the presentation
+- End of the presentation (Frank)